Hard but Not Impossible: How to Recover Data From Your SSD

 Go to data recovery ⤵

-How to Disable TRIM on Your SSD
+How to Turn Off TRIM

 1. Open the Start menu, type “command prompt,” and select the Run as Administrator option.